learning3d/assignment2/README.md

 ### 1.2.
 Fitting a point cloud (10 points)
 In this subsection, we will define chamfer loss that can help us <b> fit a 3D point cloud </b>.
 Define the loss functions [here](https://github.com/learning3d/a2_internal/blob/037b19c92e7f2ed41edd4e4667c66360998a7f32/losses.py#L10) in `losses.py` file.
-<b>We expect the you to write your own code for this and not use any pytorch3d utilities.
+<b>We expect you to write your own code for this and not use any pytorch3d utilities.
 You are allowed to use functions inside pytorch3d.ops.knn such as knn_gather or knn_points</b>

 Run the file `python fit_data.py --type 'point'`, to fit the source point cloud to the target point cloud.